mayouni/stzlib/libraries/stzlib/doc/narrations/stz-programming-for-the-rest-of-us.md

-Here's the revised version of your article with the requested adjustments:

----

 # Softanza: A Programming Environment for the Rest of Us
 ![A multi-generational family joyfully sitting around a bag of vibrant flowers](../images/stz-programming-for-the-rest-of-us.jpg)
 *A multi-generational family joyfully sitting around a bag of vibrant flowers.*